Investing in Residential Rental Property

 Once you buy and have prepared the unit for a showing, you are now ready to find the person or family who will live in your rental.
-It is imperative that you find the right tenant as this will be the biggest factor in your enjoyment of the rental business.
+You must find the right tenant as this will be the biggest factor in your enjoyment of the rental business.
 Finding the right people is the key to long-term success.
 Now it’s time to get the word out about the availability of your unit.
 Market the property through social media outlets and other advertising venues pertinent to your situation.
 The moment is now here!

 You are getting calls and responses from your advertising and people want to come and look at your property!
-It is imperative that you get the right information from possible tenants, which includes starting with an application.
-The application shouldn’t be a long, drawn out process, but a one or two page document that gives you enough information to assess the potential renter(s) and his/her capability of paying the rent.
+You must get the right information from possible tenants, which includes starting with an application.
+The application shouldn’t be a long, drawn-out process, but a one or two-page document that gives you enough information to assess the potential renter(s) and his/her capability of paying the rent.

 This is your business so you need to give it the attention it deserves.
 Consistency needs to show up in many areas of this venture you have decided to pursue.
 Areas where consistency is a must: